boris-kz/CogAlg/WIKI.md

   - [comp_param](https://github.com/boris-kz/CogAlg/blob/master/frame_2D_alg/comp_param.py) compares input parameter, or computes and compares angle of resulting gradient, to compute corresponding input gradient or angle gradient, over defined range (also buffer kernel layers per rng+, forming micro-blobs if min rng?).
   - [comp_param_frame](https://github.com/boris-kz/CogAlg/blob/master/frame_2D_alg/comp_param_frame.py) computes gradients of the first three layers of forks over the whole frame, for visualization only.

   [comp_P_draft](https://github.com/boris-kz/CogAlg/blob/master/frame_2D_alg/comp_P_draft.py): pseudo code for additional fork that cross-compares between vertically consecutive Ps: horizontal slices of blob segments.
 This will be selective for highly elongated blobs: likely edge contours.
 It will perform a version line-tracing: 2D -> 1D dimensionality reduction, converting such blobs into vector representations.
-This is similar to higher levels of 1D alg (not implemented in line_POC).
+This is similar to higher levels of 1D alg (not implemented in line_patterns).

  2nd level and a prototype for recursive meta-level 2D algorithm, to be added: